cdomino/LinesOfCode-WebWorkers/README.md

  - VS tools like IntelliSense/Find Reference work as through the code was running on the main thread.
 Using "real" references in the library (verses `eval` or other approaches that could confuse a tree shaker) is specifically important for Blazor deployment code trimming; you probably don't want to wait 45 minutes for each build to finish before being able to see if your app was mutilated in the process because the trimmer didn't think your service's methods were  in use.
  - Since we can't debug into Blazor Web Worker  processes, I include lot of logging to help peek into the black (or at least WASM-colored) box.
  - I tried to keep the .NET Core-ish configuration bits as simple as possible; what you do in Program.cs is your business, not mine.
- - I need to be able to not only call APIs from workers, but also pass authentication tokens so remote resources  can be fetched securely as well.
+ - You can not only call APIs from workers, but also pass authentication tokens so remote resources  can be fetched securely as well.
  - Finally, only performing long running operations that do not block the UI isn't good enough; I provide  the ability to report progress via standard .NET events!

 ## Installation

 The following steps walk you through how to get Blazor Web Workers installed and configured in your app.

- 1. Install the Nuget package to your Blazor project (if you're using the .NET Core hosting model, you want the client app).
-I currently only support .NET 8 since my Thanksgiving break is only a week long, but if there's interest and you don't tell my wife, I would be happy to spend more time testing this against older frameworks.
+ 1. Install the [Nuget package](https://www.nuget.org/packages/LinesOfCode.Web.Workers) to your Blazor project.
+I currently just support .NET 8 since my Thanksgiving break was only a week long, but if there's interest and you don't tell my wife, I would be happy to spend more time testing this against older frameworks.

- 2. Throw this at the bottom of your `<body>...</body>` in App.razor (if you're using the new .NET 8 Blazor Web App templates; otherwise you want index.html for WASM or _Host.cshtml for Server):
+ 2. Add the following line of code to the bottom-ish of your `<body>...</body>` in App.razor (if you're using the new .NET 8 Blazor Web App templates; otherwise you want index.html for WASM or _Host.cshtml for Server):

     `<script src="_content/LinesOfCode.Web.Workers/web-worker-manager.js"></script>`